 This quirky challenge features a canoe race in Lake Mendota and Lake Monona, and a portage across the Capitol Square.
-There were crazy costumes, paddling fanatics, and fun family teams to set oar.
-It ended with a party in Olin Park!
+There are crazy costumes, paddling fanatics, and fun family teams to set oar.
+Ending with a party in Olin Park!

 Join us Friday, July 18th from 5 p.m.- 8 p.m. at The Rigby Pub & Grill to pick up your bib packet and enjoy a cold beer!

 The Rigby is located at 119 E. Main Street in Madison.